July 21-23 2023 - Montezuma County, CO

 Personal Locators & Trackers

-We are in a remote area, without cell service.
+We are in a remote area without reliable cell service.
 If you have a personal locator (Spot Tracker or Garmin InReach), it would be a great idea to bring it along.

 Colorado Search and Rescue Fund

-The dedicated volunteer search and rescue (SAR) professionals, across Colorado, are ready to mobilize to help those in the Colorado backcountry. our Colorado Outdoor Recreation Search and Rescue (CORSAR) contribution supplies reimbursements to SAR teams for costs incurred while conducting search and rescue operations, and to provide funding for the purchase of search and rescue related equipment.
+The dedicated volunteer search and rescue (SAR) professionals across Colorado are ready to mobilize to help those in the Colorado backcountry.
+Our Colorado Outdoor Recreation Search and Rescue (CORSAR) contribution supplies reimbursements to SAR teams for costs incurred while conducting search and rescue operations.
+It provides funding for the purchase of search and rescue-related equipment.
 Because of your support and the tremendous generosity of our search and rescue responders, Colorado is a safer place to play.

 Read more about how this program works.
 It’s $3 for a year and $12 for a 5-year card:https://cdola.colorado.gov/funding-programs/search-and-rescue-fund